Saturday, May 6, 2017

 Let’s look at how your get the thoughts generate.

 Your beliefs actually are formed from what is termed mind code.
-Your mind code is what really determines who you are, how you behave, your emotions are expresses, how you sense and how you reacts.
+Your mind code is what really determines who you are, how you behave, your emotions are expressed, how you sense and how you reacts.
 Very importantly mind code is where your identity originates.

 A mind algorithm is very similar to a computer algorithm.
-In a computer it is the algorithms that tell the computer and program how to function.
+In a computer, it is the algorithms that tell the computer and program how to function.
 If the computer algorithms get changed like through a virus then the computer reacts differently or doesn’t work at all.
 The same is true with mind algorithms.
-If the mind accepts negative data from experiences, it then produces negative beliefs and in turn generates negative thoughts.
+If the mind accepts negative data from experiences, it then produces negative beliefs and in turn, generates negative thoughts.

 An example of the above is if you experience a hurtful situation that causes you to form a negative core belief that you are let’s say “not good enough”, you will think you are not good enough and not know why you are negative toward yourself.

 Then your core beliefs feed content to your inner voice.
-It is the content of your inner voice that greatly influences and governs the formation, flavor and direction of your thoughts.
+It is the content of your inner voice that greatly influences and governs the formation, flavor, and direction of your thoughts.

 So the powers your think your thoughts have doesn’t start at the thinking level.
 That is why positive affirmations do not work.
 The power is in your mind code and core beliefs which are completely unknown to your consciousness until they are triggered and surface into your inner voice.